DarkRiftNetworking/DarkRift.Documentation/advanced/internal_plugins/mock_command.md

 # Mock Command
 The `MockCommand` simulates receiving a message from a client.
-This is mostly used for internal development of DarkRift.
+This is mostly used for internal development of %DarkRift.

 ## Commands
 The following commands are exposed: